-Studying Geography gives students an understanding of the physical and social world around us, inspiring them to become global citizens who will be able to make informed and responsible decisions about the environment and its sustainable management.
-Students will gain a breadth of understanding about parts of the world that appear in the news and the conflicting economic and social needs of communities in a complex and rapidly changing world.
-Practical fieldwork will bring the subject alive.
+Studying Geography gives students an understanding of the physical and social world around us, inspiring them to become global citizens who will be able to make informed and responsible decisions about the dynamic planet and its sustainable management.
+Students will study a range of human and physical dimensions of the discipline which will arm them not only with knowledge about the world, but also the skills and ability to make a positive impact in it.
+Everything happens somewhere and Geography, as the spatial science, helps us all to better understand the world's people, places and environments and the interactions between them - whether at the local, national or global scales.
+Compulsory practical fieldwork will also bring the subject alive.

 Learning Geography will provide students with research skills and practical expertise that will be useful if they follow either science or humanities subjects at A Level.
-Geography also has direct relevance to many careers such as geology, environmental work, resource management, town planning and land management.
+Geography also has direct relevance to many careers in a diverse range of sectors including: policy and government, civil service, finance, law, development and global issues, the business world, the built environment, geographical information systems and the physical environment.